Eucharistic theology: Pneumatic presence

-"Real Spiritual presence", also called "pneumatic presence", holds that not only the spirit of Jesus, but also the true body and blood of Jesus (hence "real"), are received by the sovereign, mysterious, and miraculous power of the Holy Spirit (hence "spiritual"), but only by those partakers who have faith.
+The pneumatic presence, also called Real Spiritual Presence, spiritual presence, or mystical presence, is the belief that not only the spirit of Christ but also his true body and blood of Jesus (hence "real"), are received by the sovereign, mysterious, and miraculous power of the Holy Spirit (hence "spiritual") only by those partakers who have faith.
 This view approaches the "pious silence" view in its unwillingness to specify how the Holy Spirit makes Jesus present, but positively excludes not just symbolism but also trans- and con-substantiation.
-It is also known as the "mystical presence" view, and is held by the Reformed Churches (including the Continental Reformed, Presbyterian, Congregationalist, Reformed Anglican, and Reformed Baptist traditions).
 This understanding is often called "receptionism".
-Thomas Cranmer, the guiding Protestant Reformer of the Church of England, reflected this real spiritual presence in the Thirty-nine Articles, which hold that "the Body of the Christ is given, taken, and eaten, in the Supper, only after an heavently and spiritual manner".
+This view is held by the Reformed traditions, including the Continental Reformed, Presbyterian, Congregationalist, Baptist and Anglican traditions.
+3-2+9Thomas Cranmer, the guiding Protestant Reformer of the Church of England, reflected this real spiritual presence in the Thirty-nine Articles, which hold that "the Body of the Christ is given, taken, and eaten, in the Supper, only after an heavently and spiritual manner".
 This view can be seen as being suggested in the invocation of the Anglican Rite as found in the American Book of Common Prayer, 1928 and earlier and in Rite I of the American BCP of 1979 as well as in other Anglican formularies:

 And we most humbly beseech thee, O merciful Father, to hear us, and of thy almighty goodness, vouchsafe to bless and sanctify, with thy Word and Holy Spirit, these thy gifts and creatures of bread and wine; that we, receiving them according to thy Son our Savior Jesus Christ's holy institution, in remembrance of his death and passion, may be partakers of his most blessed body and blood.

 Rite I is unchanged from the BCP of 1552 (Second Prayer-Book of Edward VI) save for modern syntax and spelling:

 Heare us O mercyefull father wee beeseche thee; and graunt that wee, receyuing these thy creatures of bread and wyne, accordinge to thy sonne our Sauioure Jesus Christ's holy institucion, in remembraunce of his death and passion, maye be partakers of his most blessed body and bloud:

 The Rite also differs in its inclusion of some additional words from the BCP of 1549 (First Prayer-Book of Edward VI):